 What you can do

-Questions to ask your doctor
+- Questions to ask your health care provider.

-- What kinds of tests do I need?
+- What tests do I need?

 - Do I need to see a specialist?
-What will that cost?
-Will my insurance cover it?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed information I can take have?
 What websites do you recommend?

 What to expect from your doctor